BucketCraft22/Adminchat/README.md

 2. Change `language: hu` to `language: en`.
 3. Run `/ac reload` in-game.
 4.  **The plugin will automatically download the `messages-en.yml` file from the official repository!**
+> [!NOTE]
+> Additional languages are planned for future updates.
+Feel free to contribute yours on Discord!

 ---